-Strange symptoms appear out of nowhere even if you are an active, healthy adult.
-Blurred vision, numbness, tingling and memory loss — all can be the signs of a neurological condition like multiple sclerosis.
-The good news is MS doesn’t have to stop you from leading a full and active lifestyle.
+Blurred vision, numbness, tingling and memory loss all can be signs of multiple sclerosis (MS).
+But that doesn’t have to stop people with MS from leading a full and active lifestyle.

 What is multiple sclerosis?